astronomer/docs/learn/deferrable-operators.md

 ### Replace existing operators with deferrable versions

-If the operator you want to use does not have a `deferrable` parameter you can look for a deferrable version of the operator in the [Astronomer Registry](https://registry.astronomer.io/).
+If the operator you want to use does not have a `deferrable` parameter, you can look for a separate deferrable version of the operator in the [Astronomer Registry](https://registry.astronomer.io/).
 These operators usually have the same name as the original operator, but with the word `Async` appended to the end.
 For example, the [TimeSensorAsync](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/TimeSensorAsync) is the deferrable version of the [TimeSensor](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/TimeSensor).

 To use a deferrable version of a core Airflow operator in your DAG, you only need to replace the import statement for the existing operator.
 For example, to use TimeSensorAsync instead of the TimeSensor, remove your existing `import` statement and replace it with an import of `TimeSensorAsync` that is aliased as `TimeSensor`: